MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 3. If you're connecting from Power BI Desktop, select either the **Import** or **DirectQuery** data connectivity mode.
 The rest of these example steps use the Import data connectivity mode.
 To learn more about DirectQuery, go to [Use DirectQuery in Power BI Desktop](/power-bi/connect-data/desktop-use-directquery).

-4. If this is the first time you're connecting to this Oracle database, select the authentication type you want to use, and then enter your credentials.
+4. If you're connecting to this Oracle database for the first time, select the authentication type you want to use, and then enter your credentials.
 For more information about authentication, go to [Authentication with a data source](../connectorauthentication.md).

    ![Enter your Oracle database credentials.](./media/oracle-database/sign-in.png)